 Related article: 10 Things about Motherhood No One Can Prepare You For

 I believe present parenting is one of main reasons many moms make the drastic decision to stay home with their children.

 Being able to be with our children from the early morning hours until they are sound asleep at night is truly an incredible privilege.

 Having the opportunity to watch them grow.
 On an hour by hour basis.
 Without intermissions.
 Without meetings, without late night emergency calls from the hospital (in my case, as an Open Heart Surgery Nurse), and without external barriers.

 Being able to teach them from a young age everything you intend them to become.

 One of the many advantages of being a stay at home mom is that it gives us flexibility to fit in our schedules anything that otherwise would have been a struggle.

 Things such as doctors appointments, dentist appointments, groceries, and running errands are now much easier to manage.

-Being a stay at home mom allows you to take care of all household duties without the rush.
+Being a stay at home mom allows you to take care of all household duties without the rush of an overworked schedule.